voxeet/voxeet-sdk-ios/README.md

 Replays a recorded conference.

 #### Parameters
 -   `conferenceID` **String** - The ID of the conference you want to replay.
-Do not pass a conference alias---pass only an ID, such as the Voxeet conference UUID returned by the `join` method.
+Do not pass a conference alias --- pass only an ID, such as the Voxeet conference UUID returned by the `join` method.
 -   `offset` **Int?** - The recording offset from the beginning of the conference.
 In milliseconds (default `0`).
 -   `completion` **((_ error: NSError?) -> Void)?** - A block object to be executed when the server connection sequence ends.
 This block has no return value and takes a single `NSError` argument that indicates whether the connection to the server succeeded.